HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 (1) **Add switching rules:**

-Select the IDC type and the switching rules will be automatically adapted for the data nodes in a single IDC.
-The automatic adaptation rules remain unchanged.

 ![](assets/cross-idc-disaster-recovery/image44.png)

 Select the IDC type and add switching rules for the data sources in a single IDC.